Mina-Farajian/DevOps-Scripts-jenkins-kuber/README.md

 ## CI/CD Project with Docker, Jenkins, and Kubernetes
-This CI/CD project encompasses a set of essential tools and configurations for streamlining the development, testing, and deployment processes.
+This CI/CD project is a set of essential tools and configurations for streamlining the development, testing, and deployment processes.
 It includes Docker files for containerization, Jenkins for continuous integration, and Kubernetes for orchestration.

-# Table of Contents
-Project Structure
-Usage
-Docker Files
-Jenkins Configuration
-Kubernetes Projects
-Contributing

 # Project Structure
-The project is structured into the following components:

 * DockerFiles: This directory contains Dockerfiles for building Docker images.
 Each subdirectory may represent a different application or service.
 * Jenkins: In this directory, you'll find Jenkins pipeline configuration files and job definitions to facilitate continuous integration processes.